 The WSL is pleased to partner with the Wyoming Institute for Disabilities (WIND) at the University of Wyoming and to direct our patrons to the many great assistive technology resources they make available to Wyoming residents.
-We’ll be working with these folks more closely in 2016 and beyond to spread the word to the Wyoming library community about these powerful resources.
+We’ll be working with these folks closely to spread the word to the Wyoming library community about these powerful resources.

 What is Assistive Technology?